-FORECAST FOR 2018
+FORECAST FOR 2019

-There are serious concerns about continued implementation of the AFFH rule in 2018.
-Attempts by a few members of Congress in 2016 and 2017 appropriations bills to prevent HUD from using staff funds to implement the new rule were defeated, but are likely to emerge again in 2018.
-When he was a presidential candidate, HUD Secretary Ben Carson wrote that the rule "relies on a tortured reading of the Fair Housing law" and is "social engineering" akin to other "failed socialist experiments."
+When a presidential candidate, HUD Secretary Ben Carson wrote that the 2015 AFFH rule "relies on a tortured reading of the Fair Housing law" and is "social engineering" akin to other "failed socialist experiments."
 He later amended these comments with a statement before the Senate Banking committee that fair housing is "the law of the land" and expressed a commitment to implement the law.
-In July, 2017, in response to a letter from Senator Mike Lee (R-UT) asking that the July 15, 2015, AFFH rule be rescinded, Secretary Carson indicated that he would move to reinterpret the rule, according to an article in the Washington Examiner.
+In July 2017, in response to a letter from Senator Mike Lee (R-UT) asking that the July 15, 2015, AFFH rule be rescinded, Secretary Carson indicated that he would move to reinterpret the rule, according to an article in the Washington Examiner.